 The inner voice preventing you from taking steps to change is keeping you from reaching your full potential.

 Some people never get satisfied and constantly want something new.
-They keep themself busy ignoring this unhealthy behavior, so they don´t need to think about what they really want in life.
-This is what makes you unhappy and may even be burned out.
+They keep themself busy ignoring this unhealthy behavior so they don´t need to think about what they really want in life.
+This is what makes you unhappy, and you may even be burned out.

-What makes use feel bad and is mostly related to stress, anxiety, and triggers that are often long-term and ongoing.
+What makes us feel bad is mostly related to stress, anxiety, and triggers that are often long-term and ongoing.
 The problem is we carry a lot of angry feelings without knowing a way to get rid of them.
-Envy is one part of that where many strives to be better and have the desire for more and to be someone special.
-This happens more and more through social media where comparing with others is a normal thing.
+Envy is one part of that where many strive to be better and have the desire for more and to be someone special.
+This happens more and more through social media, where comparing with others is a normal thing.

 When we experience stress, our brain releases toxic hormones that damage higher brain functions and consequently handicap our mental performance.
-It also harms your physical health like research shows that stress weakens your immune system it as well damages your heart and even chromosomes.
+It also harms your physical health.
+Research shows that stress weakens your immune system well as damages your heart and even chromosomes.

 But your stress hormones disable these high-order functions.
 The consequence is your brain functionality is dumbed down, which is why you may make poor decisions or mental missteps.